dotlattice/LatticeObjectTree/README.md

 });
 ```

-And if you still can't create the filter you want with those options, then you can write your own completely custom filter.
+If you still can't create the filter you want with those options, then you can write your own completely custom filter.
 Everything in the ObjectTree library works with the `IObjectTreeNodeFilter` interface, so you can implement that in your own class to create any kind of filter:

 ```c#
 public interface IObjectTreeNodeFilter